By Alfie Bilk:

 “The main priority,” says Kaase, “was to make the valve bowl deeper and to widen the radius of the short turn.”
 The new taller short turn meant it was easier for the airflow to remain attached to the port surface and, therefore, a better approach to the valve seat.
 “By making it taller,” remarks Kaase, “it gave it a real nice long roll from the port floor down to the valve seat.”
 Presenting a smoother, less abrupt transition from the port to the chamber didn’t hurt the performance of the long-turn portion either or, for that matter, the exhaust performance—gas flow both in and out of the chamber was more efficient.

 Actually, Kaase’s EMC efforts for 2017 began much more innocuously.
 He had asked Royce Brechler, who had applied for a couple of entries for this year’s contest, if he could borrow one of his engines and team-up for the event.
-The original idea was just a short vacation for two guys who like engineering and tuning racing engines.
+The original idea was just a short vacation for two guys who enjoy engineering and tuning racing engines.
 “Initially I thought I wouldn’t spend much time on it,” admitted Kaase, “just a fluff and buff.
 Next thing I knew, I was ordering bronze bar, custom valves, specific springs…”

 Born and reared in Cleveland, OH, Jon Kaase made Atlanta his adopted home in his mid-twenties, establishing himself, like many before him, as a racing migrant from cooler climes.
 He made a career of race engine building and in the following forty years did nothing to sully his legacy.
 In fact, his reputation rests on a long list of engineering triumphs; the first of these dates back to the mid-1970s when, collaborating with Dyno Don Nicholson, he helped win the NHRA Pro Stock championship of 1977.